JayLi1209/Introduction-App/README.md

 - [x] 2.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [ ] 3.
 Any stylistic changes that are not default options (Comment this here)
 - [x] 4.
 The data is persistent!
 Meaning if we rerun the whole app, it will display the last saved first name, last name and school name.

+This project is for Spring 2024 CodePath iOS Development Application.